-- A. Motions dealing with an appeal or variance concerning Anytown zoning ordinance shall be stated as one, two, or three motions which collectively contain each of the following parts: - (1) The list of facts, which is the information pertinent to making a decision on the matter, structured as a "findings of fact" on the case (including parcel owner, parcel legal description, what is applied for). - (2) The rationale, i.e., reasons for why the conclusion was made.
+- A. Motions dealing with an appeal or variance concerning Anytown zoning ordinance shall be stated as one, two, or three motions which collectively contain each of the following parts: - The list of facts, which is the information pertinent to making a decision on the matter, structured as a "findings of fact" on the case (including parcel owner, parcel legal description, what is applied for). - The rationale, i.e., reasons for why the conclusion was made.
 The rationale shall contain at a minimum - a.
-For Dimensional Variances: A dimensional variance may be granted by the Zoning Board of Appeals only in cases where the applicant demonstrates in the official record of the public hearing that practical difficulty exists by showing all of the following: - (1) That the need for the requested variance is due to unique circumstances or physical conditions of the property involved, such as narrowness, shallowness, shape, water, or topography and is not due to the applicants personal or economic difficulty. - (2) That the need for the requested variance is not the result of actions of the property owner or previous property owners (self-created). - (3) That strict compliance with regulations governing area, setback, frontage, height, bulk, density or other dimensional requirements will unreasonably prevent the property owner from using the property for a
+For Dimensional Variances: A dimensional variance may be granted by the Zoning Board of Appeals only in cases where the applicant demonstrates in the official record of the public hearing that practical difficulty exists by showing all of the following: - i.
+That the need for the requested variance is due to unique circumstances or physical conditions of the property involved, such as narrowness, shallowness, shape, water, or topography and is not due to the applicants personal or economic difficulty. - ii.
+That the need for the requested variance is not the result of actions of the property owner or previous property owners (self-created). - iii.
+That strict compliance with regulations governing area, setback, frontage, height, bulk, density or other dimensional requirements will unreasonably prevent the property owner from using the property for a permitted purpose, or will render conformity with those regulations unnecessarily burdensome. - iv.
+That the requested variance is the minimum variance necessary to do substantial justice to the applicant as well as to other property owners in the district. - That the requested variance will not cause an adverse impact on surrounding property, property values, or the use and enjoyment of property in the neighborhood or zoning district.